 - Be aware of your surroundings at all times!
 Anything that could distract your attention (someone asking the time, asking directions, spilling something on you, etc.) is an opportunity for theft. - Always have everything of value (passport, money, important documents, etc.) on your person in a money belt or inside pouch, and never leave your bags unattended.
-Do not carry your passport or large amounts of money in your purse or backpack. - When sleeping on a train, keep your backpack by you and wrap the strap around your arm or leg. - Be especially careful in crowds where pickpockets are likely to gather. - Leave any expensive or irreplaceable jewelry at home as well as any other items you would be devastated to lose.
-Avoid wearing expensive jewelry or clothing, and try not to provide any overt indication of wealth. - Be cautious of anyone asking you for money.
+Do not carry your passport or large amounts of money in your purse or backpack. - When sleeping on a train, keep your backpack by you and wrap the strap around your arm. - Be especially careful in crowds and in metros where pickpockets are likely to gather. - Don't bring expensive or irreplaceable jewelry, as well as any other items you would be devastated to lose.
+Avoid wearing expensive jewelry or clothing, and try not to provide any overt indication of wealth (such as a visible smart phone). - Be cautious of anyone asking you for money.
+Some people are in genuine need, but others may not be, and begging children may be victims of human trafficking.
 Giving money is a personal decision, but use common sense.
-If you are in an uncomfortable situation, say "no" forcefully and leave. - Follow the advice of local and international authorities. - Avoid the vicinity of any public demonstrations. - Avoid overnight travel by road. - Avoid travel to any location where the U.S. government has restricted or forbidden U.S. government personnel from visiting. - Walk with a purpose; try to avoid using maps while walking around prepare your route before you begin your journey. - Do not be tied to your smart phone Look up from your phone, make eye contact, note driver, car and license, be aware of the logistics, people meeting you, where you are going etc.; - Do not accept rides or drinks from strangers. - Travel with someone, whenever possible avoid walking around alone in an unfamiliar environment, especially after dark. - Do not be complacent (even if you have been there before, know everyone etc.) treat each trip as if your first, be aware of surroundings, know your plans for logistics, etc.; - Consider removing any banking apps from your smart phone (consider also removing any passwords or other sensitive information stored on your phone). - Consider editing your contact list in your phone (if using personal phone) in case of a lost or stolen phone.
+If you are in an uncomfortable situation, say "no" forcefully and leave. - Follow the advice of local and international authorities. - Avoid the vicinity of any public demonstrations. - Avoid overnight travel by road. - Avoid travel to any location where the U.S. government has restricted or forbidden U.S. government personnel from visiting. - Walk with a purpose; try to avoid using maps while walking around prepare your route before you begin your journey. - Don't be tied to your smart phone look up, make eye contact, note driver, license of rideshare cars, be aware of the logistics, people meeting you, where you are going etc. - Do not accept rides or drinks from strangers. - Travel with someone, whenever possible avoid walking around alone in an unfamiliar environment, especially after dark. - Do not be complacent (even if you have been there before, know everyone etc.) treat each trip as if your first, be aware of surroundings, know your plans for logistics; - Consider removing any banking apps from your smart phone (consider also removing any passwords or other sensitive information stored on your phone). - Consider editing your contact list in your phone (if using personal phone) in case of a lost or stolen phone.